vbabashov/house-prices/README.md

 ### 3. Develop:

 - Engineer features: Feature engineering is critical to succesful ML applications.
 Here, I use feature_engine Python library and sklearn's prepocessing and feature selection.
 There are ordinal variables in the dataset.
 I used ordinal encoding to encode the variables.
 Nominal variables have a lot of categories.
 Some of these categories don't have any observation.
 In the preliminary analysis, I noted that one-hot encoding results in poor model peformance due to many columns with sparsity and some categories being having rare values.
 Instead, I looked at mean Sale Price for each category and encoded them in an increasing order.
 This showed better model predictive performance.
 I mapped the month names from numbers to string names to better reflect the nominal nature.
 I also encoded the categories with rare values and combined them into single category called Rare.
 This helps to alleviate the rareness problem.
-And, I encoded the categories with ordering as per increasing mean prices.

-I engieered four age-related features, total bath count, and total area of the house features.
+And, I encoded the categories with ordering as per increasing mean prices.Also, I engineered four age-related features, total bath count, and total area of the house features.
 Finally, I log-transformed the SalePrice to minimize the impact of the outliers.

-- Create Models:I created models using the Pipelines to chain Polynomial Features, Feature Selection wih the models.
+- Create Models: I created models using the Pipelines to chain Polynomial Features, Feature Selection wih the models.
 In addition, I created the parameter grid to be used in GridSearch hyperparameter tuning.

 - Test models: I used nested cross-validation approach (5x2Cv) to compare and find the best performing algorithm.
 Analysis showed that LightGBM performs relatively well.